texastribune/tt-docker-base/README.md

 1. If this is a small change that's very unlikely to affect anyone else then merge this branch into `master` and skip the next step and any remaining step involving a PR.
 1. Push your branch.
 Docker Hub will build the image with the same names as the previous step.
-Now anyone else can review that PR.
+Now anyone else can review that PR once the image tagged with the branch name has been built.
+You can check the status of the builds on [Docker Hub](https://cloud.docker.com/u/texastribune/repository/docker/texastribune/base/general).
 1. After the related `texastribune` PR is complete and approved merge this branch to master.
 Delete the branch.
 1. Immediately bump the version in the [VERSION file](VERSION), commit and tag: `make tag`.
 There